 Portugal and Brazil – Midnight Mass

 Families in both of these countries get together for a late dinner on Christmas eve (think 10 p.m.).
 On the stroke of midnight they toast each other, and exchange gifts.
-Many then celebrate midnight mass, which is a great chance to meet up with neighbours and afterwards there are fireworks in the town square.
+Many then celebrate midnight mass, which is a great chance to meet up with neighbors and afterwards there are fireworks in the town square.

 Norway – Hiding their brooms.